Douglas Gretzler: Steelman

 Steelman was brought to trial at the Apache County Courthouse in St. Johns, Arizona, on July 10, 1975.
-Dingeldine delivered his opening statement to the jury on this date; outlining the events of the date of the murders of the Sandberg murders, the evidence to be presented indicating Steelman's guilt and the various prosecution witnesses to testify on behalf of the prosecution.
+Dingeldine delivered his opening statement to the jury on this date; outlining the events of the date of the Sandberg murders, the evidence to be presented indicating Steelman's guilt and the various prosecution witnesses to testify on behalf of the prosecution.
 Referring to the murders within the Villa Paraiso complex as "premeditated, brutal, execution-type" killings, Dingeldine closed his opening statement by saying the state expected the jurors to return two verdicts of guilty of first degree murder.
 This opening statement was followed by Norgren's argument for the defense: Norgren argued the prosecution had the duty to prove his client—and not Gretzler—had fired the fatal shots before questioning Steelman's "mental capacity or mental condition" at the time of the murders, resultant from numerous years of hard drug abuse.
 He then inferred the evidence would show Gretzler had bound and killed the couple before closing by stating he expected the jurors "to find Willie Steelman not guilty."

 The prosecution called numerous witnesses to testify as to Steelman's participation in the Sandberg murders over the following days.
 These included Vincent Armstrong, who testified as to his abduction and escape from his Firebird shortly before the defendant's arrival at the Villa Paraiso complex.
 Armstrong identified a police photograph of his vehicle as parked outside the Sandbergs' apartment.
 He also identified Steelman as one of his attackers, adding Steeelman had been more vocal and aggressive than Gretzler throughout his ordeal.
 Also to testify was Donald Scott, who outlined his brief acquaintance with Gretzler and Steelman between November 2 and 5, 1973, and an individual named James Nelson, who had observed Michael Sandberg washing his vehicle as Steelman and Gretzler had parked Armstrong's Firebird close to the Sandberg complex.

 The first physical evidence was introduced on July 11, when an investigator named Larry Hust formally identified a bloodstained cushion and blanket as items he had removed from the sofa upon which Patricia Sandberg's body was found, adding the cushion had evidently been used to silence the discharge from the firearm used to kill her.
 Hust's testimony was followed by that of the owner of the motel the defendant and Gretzler had stayed in on the night of November 3-4, a Mrs Francisco.
 This witness stated Steelman had paid for a room with a $5 check in Michael Sandberg's name, had signed the motel register as Michael Sandberg and had displayed a Veteran's Card issued to a Captain Sandberg as a form of identification.
 Francisco also formally identified Steelman as the individual who had stayed at her motel on the night in question.